Kristina Budelis: KitSplit

 In 2015, Budelis co-founded KitSplit, described by technology and trade outlets as an "Airbnb of cameras".
-In 2017, KitSplit acquired CameraLends, an acquisition covered by industry and business media.
+In 2017, KitSplit acquired CameraLends.
 In 2018, KitSplit launched a free mentorship and coaching program connecting women in film and video with industry professionals for one-on-one sessions.

 Film work

 Budelis co-directed and produced the short documentary Tall Tales with True Queens, an official selection of the Tribeca Film Festival (2020) and the Meet the Press Film Festival at AFI Fest (2020).
 It was also included in the Hot Springs Documentary Film Festival program.
 The film received additional coverage from Condé Nast's Them and other outlets.
 She directed and produced an episode of the PBS/NATURE and Atlas Obscura series Untold Earth, titled "It Looks Like a Desert.
-But It Has Thousands of Lakes" (Season 2), which as of Nov 3rd was the most popular episode in the series on Youtube, having been viewed over 1.5 million times in under one week.
+But It Has Thousands of Lakes" (Season 2), which as of Nov 3rd was the most popular episode in the series on Youtube, having been viewed over 1.5 million times in under one week and over 4.8 millions times overall.

 Budelis also co-directed Cat-astrophe (2021), published by The New Yorker.

-Writing
+Writing and speaking

-Budelis has written pieces for The New Yorker, including "Barthes's Hand", "On and Off the Walls: Suburban Knights", and "Off the Shelf: Flying Pictures".
+Budelis has written pieces for The New Yorker, including "Barthes’s Hand" (Page-Turner, 2010), "On and Off the Walls: Suburban Knights" (Photo Booth, 2010), and "Off the Shelf: Flying Pictures" (Photo Booth, 2010).

-Budelis also writes Film Robots, a substack newsletter about AI and film; in 2024, No Film School published a cross-post of her piece "Game-Changers and Missteps in AI in Documentary Film."
+Budelis writes Film Robots, a newsletter about AI and film; in 2024, No Film School published her article "Game-Changers and Missteps in AI in Documentary Film".

+She has spoken and taught about artificial intelligence, filmmaking, and creative technology through Sundance Collab, including the session "AI for Documentary Filmmakers: Research, Transcripts, and Trust" with Erica Elson.

+She was also interviewed by Marketplace about creator tools and equipment sharing, and quoted by New York Magazine'sThe Cut on entrepreneurship and co-founding KitSplit.